 "Giles?"
 She remembered the dream, then him waking her.
 "Did I hit you?"
 She felt confused, off balance.
 "Did I hurt you?"

 He laughed quietly.
 "No. I've become quite proficient at ducking.
 It's rather a dicey proposition waking you up in the mornings, you know."

 She smiled for a moment, until the memory of the dream threatened again.
 "Giles, I saw Buffy."
 She saw his eyes narrow.
 "I talked to her.
 And it didn't feel like a dream, Giles.
 It felt real.

 "I don't know.
 It was dark.
 All dark.
 Except for her.
 She was glowing sort of green."

 Faith nodded.
 "She wanted me to help her get home.
 I couldn't.
 I didn't know how."
-She pushed herself up to a sitting position, tried to shake the dream.
+She pushed herself up to a sitting position and tried to shake off the dream.
 "It was so real."

-He sat up too.
-Reached over and smoothed her hair.
+He sat up too then reached over and smoothed her hair.
 "We've all been dreaming of Buffy."

 "You never dream of her?"

 Faith thought back.
 "I think I might have when I was in the coma.
 I remember being so scared of her.
 She was after me.
-Every time, she'd kill the Mayor and then she'd come after me."
+She'd kill the Mayor and then she'd come after me."
 She was quiet for a moment.
 "And she did."

 "You think this is a slayer dream?"